earthly/earthly/docs/guides/shared-cache.md

 {% hint style='info' %}
 ##### Note

-It is currently not possible to push both inline and implicit caches currently.
+It is currently not possible to push both inline and explicit caches currently.
 {% endhint %}

 #### Optimizing explicit cache performance (advanced)